MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/items/quickstart.md

 ![Modify Currency](media/tutorials/game-manager-players-modify-virtual-currency.png)

 > [!TIP]
 > It can be dangerous to give clients the ability to call the [AddUserVirtualCurrency](xref:titleid.playfabapi.com.client.playeritemmanagement.adduservirtualcurrency) API.
-To set restrictions on specific APIs, use the [API access policy](../../config/gamemanager/api-access-policy.md).
+For information about setting restrictions on specific APIs, see [API access policy](../../../api-references/api-access-policy.md).

 Now the player has 100 gold.
 What can they do with it?
 Buy an item!